powerplanner/powerplannerapps/README.md

 * Install .NET `maui` workload

 Instructions...
-1. (Shouldn't be needed anymore...)
-In XCode, open the `PowerPlanneriOSWidget/NativeApp.xcodeproj` project, go to File -> Project Settings, make sure Derived Data is set to `Project-relative Location`, click Done, then click Product -> Build and ensure the build succeeds.
-You only need to do this once (unless you're editing the widget).
-This is the native code that hosts the widget and will get compiled into the .NET app.
 1. In Terminal, `cd` to the `PowerPlanneriOS` directory.
 1. Run `dotnet run --project PowerPlanneriOS.csproj`
 1. The simulator should launch!